Exploring conflict in a math lesson brings drama to unexpected places, like identifying the attributes of quadrilaterals.

 I’d begin with a funny story about a conflict between my wife and I over some small detail.
 Then we could discuss details that cause conflict between characters, conflict on the playground, or famous historical conflicts.

-After ten minutes or so, we’ll move on and ask students to identify details that cause conflict between quadrilaterals.
+After that, we’ll move on and ask students to spot the details that might cause conflict between quadrilaterals.
+So we’re really using a big idea of 🏛️ “Details can lead to conflict.”

 You: Class, what details would cause these shapes to have conflict?

-With the right images, kids jump on this idea quickly.
+With well-chosen images, students will jump on this idea quickly.

 Student: Shape 1 starts to go up to a point, but 2 has only straight sides.